-- 1.1.1 Wylfa Green Ltd (the 'Applicant') is submitting a Development of National Significance ('DNS') application for a ground-mounted solar photovoltaic ('PV') farm, with a generating capacity of approximately 160 Mega-Watts ('MW') and battery energy storage facility ('BESS'), together with associated infrastructure (the 'Development'), on land to the west of the B5112 and to the south of Llyn Alaw at Llantrisant, Anglesey (the 'Site', see Figure 1.1).
-The Site extends to approximately 268.77 hectares ('ha') and located within the administrative boundary of the Isle of Anglesey County Council ('IACC'). - 1.1.2 An Environmental Statement ('ES') has been prepared to support the DNS application.
-The ES is the report of an Environmental Impact Assessment ('EIA') carried out as required by national legislation (the 'EIA Regulations').
+- 1.1.1 Wylfa Green Ltd (the Applicant) is submitting an application for a Development of National Significance (DNS) comprising a ground-mounted solar photovoltaic (PV) farm with a generating capacity of approximately 160 Mega-Watts (MW), battery energy storage facility (BESS), and associated infrastructure (the Development), on land to the west of the B5112 and to the south of Llyn Alaw at Llantrisant, Anglesey (the Site, see Figure 1.1).
+The Site extends to approximately 268.77 hectares (ha) and located within the administrative boundary of the Isle of Anglesey County Council (IACC). - 1.1.2 An Environmental Statement (ES) has been prepared to support the DNS application.
+The ES is the report of an Environmental Impact Assessment (EIA) carried out as required by national legislation (the EIA Regulations).
 This document is the non-technical summary of the ES and summarises the content and conclusions of the ES.